Exposing minimal composition of Kohn-Sham theory and its extendability: Kohn-Sham theory

 \section{Kohn-Sham theory}

-This irregularity of $E^\mathrm{HK}[\mathbf{Q}]$ mentioned above may occur as a quantum effect, as in the shell structure of atoms and nuclei.
+The Kohn-Sham (KS) theory is now reformulated and generalized\footnote{ Although it is a generalization of the original KS theory, we keep calling it \textit{KS theory}, as some existing extensions may implicitly be subject to this generalization.}.
+The irregularity of $E^\mathrm{HK}[\mathbf{Q}]$ mentioned above may occur as a quantum effect, as in the shell structure of atoms and nuclei.
 The argument arriving at Eq.~\eqref{eq:1bd_HF} is indicative of this problem.
-Even if the particle number $N$ were a continuous variable, not restricted to integers, the physical domain $0\leq \varrho_{ii}\leq 1$ should lead to an irregularity because particles start occupying another s.p. state after $\varrho_{ii}$ reaches unity.
-This property connected to the Pauli principle is the source of the shell effect.
-Moreover, this recognition motivates to dealing with $\varrho$ explicitly, by which the energy functional could come well-behaved.
+Even if the particle number $N$ were a continuous variable, not restricted to integers, the condition \eqref{eq:Pauli} should lead to an irregularity because particles start occupying another s.p. state after one of the $\varrho_{ii}$'s reaches unity.
+This property originating from the Pauli principle is the source of the shell effect.
+Influence of the shell structure on the regularity of the EDF is discussed in Appendix~\ref{app:HO-EDF}.
+This perception concerning the shell effect motivates us to deal with $\varrho$ explicitly, so that the EDF could come well-behaved.

+If $N$ is very large and the quantum effects are not strong, the irregularity due to the shell structure may be negligible.
+It is then possible to directly apply a variational calculation to $E^\mathrm{HK}[\mathbf{Q}]$, deriving the orbital-free DFT, although it is not the current interest.